-I’ve been saving this cocktail recipe for a while, even though it contains Pernod.
+I’ve been saving this cocktail recipe for a while, especially because it contains Pernod.

 My mother was never much of a drinker for being French, but occasionally she would get out her Pernod, mix it with water, and enjoy it during the summer months.
 I could hardly get past the smell of the stuff – the pungent anise flavor.